Goullies/Communityfi-Case-Study/Images/Case Study.md

 # Communityfi-Case-Study
-## This is a simple Case Study for the Monash Uni: Assignment 1 Unit 1 Fintech Domain Case Study CommunityFi Enterprise Solutions: Using IoT protocols to benefit the greater community.
+## This is a simple Case Study for the Monash Uni: Assignment 1

+### Fintech Domain Case Study CommunityFi Enterprise Solutions: Using IoT protocols to benefit the greater community.

 ![Communityfi Logo doc](Communityfi_Logo.png)